-Eukanuba Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.
+Eukanuba Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Eukanuba product line includes 13 dry dog foods, ten claimed to meet AAFCO nutrient profiles for adult maintenance, two recipes for growth (puppy), and one for all life stages.
+The Eukanuba product line includes 13 dry dog foods, ten claimed to meet AAFCO nutrient profiles for adult maintenance, two recipes for growth (Puppy recipes) and one for all life stages.

 The following is a list of recipes available at the time of this review.